maalg21/visualizeGO/README.md

 function has two main modes of operation: (1) Similarity-based clustering using a similarity matrix and performs hierarchical clustering, and assigns GO terms to clusters.
-It uses silhouette scores to determine the optimal number of clusters (nb_clusters) from a specified range.
+It uses silhouette scores to determine the optimal number of clusters (`nb_clusters`) from a specified range.
 (2) Network-based clustering, this method requires a network object (e.g., an igraph object) representing GO terms and their relationships.
-It supports various network clustering methods: Walktrap, Louvain, or EdgeBetweenness.
+It supports two network clustering methods: Walktrap and Edge Betweenness.

 To see how both clustering methods behave, we will perform both and check how our GO-terms are grouped.